The infinity-category of stabilized Liouville sectors: Introduction

 We then prove:

 \begin{maintheorem}[Theorem~\ref{theorem.
-EmbLiou is homLiouDelta}] Fix two Liouville sectors $M$ and $N$, and let $\embtop_{\liou}(M,N)$ denote the space of sectorial embeddings from $M$ to $N$, topologized to permit control near infinity over compact families.\footnote{See Definition~\ref{defn. topology on embliou}.} Then there exists a homotopy equivalence \eqnn \embtop_{\liou}(M,N) \simeq \hom_{\lioudelta}(M,N). \eqnd \end{maintheorem} The underlying philosophy of the theorem is that families of (not necessarily strict) embeddings may be modeled by certain diagrams in the shapes of barycentric subdivisions (consisting only of strict embeddings).
-The take-away is that one should think of $\lioudelta$ is a different $\infty$-categorical model of the usual space-enriched category of sectors, just as some chain complexes admit equivalent but differently-behaved models.
+EmbLiou is homLiouDelta}] Fix two Liouville sectors $M$ and $N$, and let $\embtop_{\liou}(M,N)$ denote the space of sectorial embeddings from $M$ to $N$, topologized to permit control near infinity over compact families.
+(See Definition~\ref{defn. topology on embliou}.)
+Then there exists a homotopy equivalence between the (unstabilized) mapping spaces \eqnn \embtop_{\liou}(M,N) \simeq \hom_{\lioudelta}(M,N). \eqnd \end{maintheorem} The underlying philosophy of the theorem is that families of (not necessarily strict) embeddings may be modeled by certain diagrams in the shapes of barycentric subdivisions (consisting only of strict embeddings).
+The take-away is that one should think of $\lioudelta$ as a different $\infty$-categorical model of the usual space-enriched category of sectors, just as some chain complexes admit equivalent but differently-behaved models.

 \begin{remark} It is possible to construct an equivalence of $\infty$-categories between $\lioudelta$ and the space-enriched category of Liouville sectors, but the combinatorial details are quite involved so we leave this for a separate work.
 Regardless, we give a ``moral'' argument in Section~\ref{section. lioudelta equivalence sketch} as to why one should expect such an equivalence. \end{remark}